codeaffen/phpipam-ansible-modules/CONTRIBUTING.md

 When you are done, push your changes to your fork and create a pull request.
 Please make sure that you have squashed your changes before you create the pull request.
 Provide a clear description of your feature and the changes you made.

-## Do you wnat to contribute to documentation?
+## Do you want to contribute to documentation?

 * Fork me.